TZstatsADS/fall2022-project4-proj4-group2/README.md

 Weijia Wang: Researched and helped to write the initial version of A1 (LFR) algorithm.
 Implemented the algorithm and helped to debug.
 Edited readme file, uploaded and organized files in GitHub repo.

+Samira Kamal: Researched A1 and A3 algorithms, as well as implemented A3 algorithm on COMPAS dataset.
+Edited Powerpoint and presented our research/code.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.

 ```